emendoza8/GVSU-CIS350-sportsmanship/docs/software_requirements_specification.md

 	3. R9: For WR/TE, the system shall give 6 points per TD reception, 0.1 per receiving yard, and 1 point per reception.
 	4. R10: For Kickers, the system shall give 1 point per PAT made, 3 points per 0-39 yard FG, 4 points per 40-49 yard FG, 5 points per 50-59 yard FG, and 6 points per 60+ yard FG.
 	5. R11: For D/ST, the system shall give 6 points per defensive/special teams TD, 2 points per interception, fumble, safety, or blocked punt/FG, and 1 point per sack.
+4. Schedule System
+	1. R12: The schedule system shall allow the user to scroll through the list of games.
+	2. R13: The schedule system shall update player stats for each game in live time.
+	3. R14: The schedule system shall sort the games with active players for a user to the top of the screen.